What is the tax return deadline in the UK?

-What happens if I miss the tax return deadline?
+What happens if I miss the UK self-assessment deadline?

 If you fail to submit your tax return on time, you could receive the following penalties:

-- You can be charged £100 for paying tax just one day past the deadline
+- You can be charged £100 for paying tax just one day past the self-assessment deadline

-- If you pay later than three months after the deadline, you could be penalised up to £1,000
+- If you pay later than three months after the tax self-assessment deadline, you could be penalised up to £1,000

 - If you pay your tax bill between six and 12 months late, you may have to pay an additional £300 on top of your earlier fines.
 In some cases, you may be fined 5% of your tax bill, which can be more expensive